+- For a selection of matters where historical performance was not considered predictive of probable outcomes, we enquired of the Group's legal practitioners, considered the status of cases, together with the relevant underlying data, assumptions and external evidence to assess the Group's position regarding likely case outcomes.

+- For a selection of Unbilled Disbursements, we inspected supporting documents and respective case records.

-- Assessed the recoverability of Unbilled Disbursements with reference to specific matters, the existence of disbursements funding arrangements and the extent of Unbilled Disbursements written off during the current and prior year. - Evaluated whether the disclosures made in notes to the financial statements including those regarding the key assumptions were consistent with our understanding based on our audit procedures and the requirements of Australian Accounting Standards.
+- Assessed the fair value of Unbilled

+Disbursements with reference to specific

+cases, the existence of disbursements

+funding arrangements and the extent of

+Unbilled Disbursements written off during the

+current and prior year.

+- Evaluated whether the disclosures made in notes to the financial statements including those regarding the significant assumptions were consistent with our understanding based on our audit procedures and the requirements of Australian Accounting Standards.

-Carrying Value of Goodwill (Refer to note 7(c)) [\$33.2m]
+Carrying Value of Goodwill (Refer to note 7(c)) \$33.2m

-As at 30 June 2022, Goodwill of \$33.2 million had been recognised, \$14.2 million attributable to the Personal Injury (PI) cash generating unit (CGU) and \$19.0m attributable to the New Practice Areas (NPA) CGU.
+As at 30 June 2023, Goodwill of \$33.2 million had been recognised, \$20.1 million attributable to the Personal Injury (PI) cash generating unit (CGU) and \$13.1m attributable to the New Practice Areas (NPA) CGU.